cheshire137/steamfit/README.md

 ## How to Develop

+I'm using the following versions:

+    % node --version
+    v5.3.0
+    % npm --version
+    3.3.12

 Register a [Fitbit application](https://dev.fitbit.com/apps/new).
 Set your 'OAuth 2.0 Application Type' to 'Client'.
 Set your 'Callback URL' to `http://localhost:3000/auth`.
 'Default Access Type' should be 'Read-Only'.